 – Hang straight.

 – Bring your back and the opposite leg (keep it straight) to a parallel position with the ground. – – Hold the position for up to 20 sec.

 For an excellent series of serious core exercises, look no further than Eric Hörst’s Training For Climbing.
 In particular this Hörst video from Epic TV demonstrates several workouts that are of particular interest to ice and mixed climbers:

 In our next post we will dive into endurance exercises.
-Lay a strong base line and continue with your foundation workout now to be prepared for the challenges ahead – Part 5 of this training for ice climbing series will come out on November 20th!
+Lay a strong base line and continue with your foundation workout now to be prepared for the challenges ahead.

 Part 1 – Build a Solid Foundation